olinjs/olinjs/lessons/09-clientside-frameworks/README.md

 # Before Class 10 (Friday 2/24/2017)

 #### Assignment
-Create a ToDo List App using React, as for example shown [here](http://todomvc.com/examples/angularjs/#/) (note that the example is using Angular and not React).
+Create a ToDo List App using React, as for example shown [here](http://todomvc.com/examples/react/#/) (**update: now it's a react example**).
 Think about what routes your API needs to include for this application to function.
 Your app should be able to:
 - **Add** an item to the list
 - **Edit** an item in the list
 - **Save** an edit that took place in an item in the list